How to Clean Siding the DIY WayPublished on Tuesday November 6, 2018

 Cleaning and maintaining your siding on an annual basis will help extend its lifespan as well as sustain its appearance and the value of your home.

-But when it’s time to replace your vinyl siding, contact Long Siding at 866-270-2885 or schedule a consultation online.
-We’re a proud member of the Long Home Products® family of brands, whose reputation for home improvement excellence has made the LONG name synonymous with quality, value, and trust across the Mid-Atlantic region.
+But when it’s time to replace your vinyl siding, contact Long Home Products online.
+We’re a proud member of the Long Home Products® family of brands, whose reputation for home improvement excellence has made the LONG name synonymous with quality, value, and trust across the East Coast.

 Interested in Long Home Products?